barcek/aliesce/README.md

 ## How?

-By providing a simple tag line above each script containing values to be used in the handling.
+By providing a simple tag line above each script containing values to be used in saving and running it.

-## Source file setup
+### Source file setup

 Create a file for your scripts.
 Give it any name, and any extension or none.
 Use the current default name - 'src.txt' - to avoid passing an argument later.